hidecode221b/EPICS/README.md

 ## Software

+The following software is useful to develop the IOC communications.

 ### CALab (LabVIEW for EPICS)
 CALab is indispenable when the device has an interface only with USB or PCI for the Windows program.
 It is also useful to preformat the data received prior to sharing the variables.